camunda/camunda-docs-static/get-started/content/rpa/error-handling.md

 TODO: this page is just an outline and requires proper phrasing of the content

+## Configuration

+TODO: describe how to enable the skipOutputMappingOnCanceledActivities

 ## Scenarios

 * Business Error: Bot completes as expected